 Keep in mind everyone claims they breed for health.
 Breeding for unhealthy dogs would not make senses, would it?

 Eugene Gayot in LE CHIEN 1869, speaks of the situation of mixing breeds.

-We are talking about crossing metis type dogs and not purebreds, that makes the situation even more dangerous.
+We are talking about crossing metis type dogs ( or whatever)and not purebreds, that makes the situation even more dangerous.

 Look below, these 2 dogs: Barbets, are brother and sister.
 One a typical Modern Barbet type and the other more “old line” typed.
 They do look like 2 different breeds.Everyone has an image in their mind when they think of a particular breed and what they think it looks like.
 Well, I would have never imagined this happening because I was new in the field.
 Live and learn?
 I do love my Guyguy, which is not the point here we are not talking about love or not love, but breed type.Over the last xx years, there has been less and less selection ( IF there ever had been any really, but for curls).

 How to select in a litter?
 This is not to give you a course on how to, but to make you think a bit more.

 A birth some have curls and some don’t.
 The ones who don’t are old type….in a nutshell.

 This is what we call “old line” below: Curly body, flat head, and most important, a manageable coat: